Collaborating with Public Service Leaders from around the World

 Humphrey Fellowship Program at UC Davis

-UC Davis has hosted the Hubert H. Humphrey Program from 1986 until 1996, and again since 2001, hosting 272 fellows from 99 different countries.
+UC Davis has hosted the Hubert H. Humphrey Program from 1986 until 1996, and again since 2001, hosting more than 300 fellows from more than 100 different countries.

 Through collaborations with UC Davis faculty, advisors, and professional affiliations—and by traveling throughout the U.S. to visit public and private agencies, attend meetings, and network—our Humphrey Fellows undertake individualized programs of academic, professional, and leadership development.